swyxio/brain/R - Better Questions/icebreaker questions.md

  - https://nesslabs.com/journaling-prompts
  - "What have you learned is actually a lot easier than you once thought it was?" https://twitter.com/caitlinschiller/status/989859749226262529?s=20

+## billionaire questions

+whats one thing you want buy you cant buy

 ## alternatives to how are you

 kat vellos https://weshouldgettogether.com/blog/how-are-you-alternatives